Rami2301/LF7/README.md

 1. Individual Learning Goal:
-Example: “During the hackathon, I aim to learn how to implement a computer vision-based facial recognition system and integrate it into a smart home security system.”
+During the hackathon, I aim to learn how to implement a computer vision-based facial recognition system and integrate it into a smart home security system.

 1.2.
 DIY Problem Definition – 5WH Method
 What: What is the problem?
 Security for smart homes, specifically controlling access with facial recognition.